Educational workshops for middle and high school students

 For students from 6th to 5th grade

 What is the point of remembering?
 How does memory work?
 Who remembers and why?
 Christian Boltanski, Jiro Taniguchi, Muriel Bloch and many other artists have addressed these questions.
-From the discovery of very varied works (installation, comic book, music, tale...), children will try to understand the main mechanisms of memory and its major functions.
-They will then examine the use and role of commemorative plaques.
+From the discovery of very varied works (installation, comics, music, tale...), children will try to understand the main mechanisms of memory and its major functions.
+They will then discuss the use and role of commemorative plaques.

 Themes: Memories, transmission, forgetting, memories.